Ko Kood in Thailand -

 (often also written Ko Kot

-or Ko Kut) extends over approximately
+or Ko Kut) extends over almost 23 kilometers

-25 kilometers in length, almost 12 kilometers in width and
+in length, about 9 kilometers in width and has a size of about

-has a size of about 129 square kilometers. |
+129 square kilometers. |

 |